 Connect Gmail SMTP With MailGet

 MailGet allows you to connect multiple SMTP services with your account to send email campaigns.

-In this article, we are going to discuss connecting Gmail SMTP with MailGet to send bulk emails.
-You should know that Gmail only allows you to send 150 email in a day in the initial phase.
+In this article, we will guide you step-by-step to connect Gmail SMTP with MailGet in order to send bulk emails.
+You should know that Gmail only allows you to send 150 email in a day, in the initial phase.

 Are you looking to create custom email addresses and send emails using Google Apps for Work SMTP which include your domain name like – email@example.com rather than firstname.lastname@example.org. ?

-If so, than you should not miss to check out our post – Google Apps SMTP Settings – Complete Setup.
+Then you should not miss our post – Google Apps SMTP Settings – Complete Setup.